TheMisinformationGame/MisinformationGame/docs/articles/sheets/index.md

 showBackToTop: true
 ---

-# Google Sheets: An Unlikely Hero for Complex Configuration
+# A Remarkable Case of Leveraging Google Sheets not Backfiring

-{:#intro}
+[//]: # (Google Sheets: An Unlikely Hero for Complex Configuration) {:#intro}